JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-23-xlm_roberta_qa_distill_xlm_mrc_xx_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `distill-xlm-mrc` is a Unknown language [en,vi] model originally trained by `aicryptogroup`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `distill-xlm-mrc` is a multilingual model originally trained by `aicryptogroup`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>